tatliHU/memewebsite/README.md

 User to connect to the database server
 - POSTGRES_PASS\
 Password to connect to your database server
+- DOMAIN\
+Your domain configured in your Amazon SES for registration verification emails
 - WEBSITE_URL\
 URL (and optionally port) your website listens on.
 Example: https://mysite.com:5000
 - AWS access related env vars